TrossenRobotics/interbotix_xslocobots_docs/docs/ros_interface/ros1/software_setup.rst

 .. note::

-    ROS and RViz must already be installed on your local machine for the remote install to be successful.
+    ROS, RViz, and rosdep must already be installed on your local machine for the remote install to be successful.

 .. code-block:: console